Green and Sustainable Investing

 Finding out if a company really is "green" requires exhaustive research of the company, their practices and their fundamentals.

 Different people will have different opinions over what truly is a green investment.
-There are those who consider investing in a company who is traditionally non-environmentally friendly but with some environmentally conscious business practices to be a green investment, while others do not.
+There are those who consider investing in a company that is traditionally non-environmentally friendly but with some environmentally conscious business practices to be a green investment, while others do not.
 For example, there are many oil or gas companies, such as Shell or BP, who devote resources to exploring and developing alternative energy resources.
 However, many people would be of the opinion that these companies' investments in green energy does not compensate for the pollution caused by their core business.

 Sustainable Financial Products